MHendricks/Esp8266-to-Arduino-WebServer-example/readme.md

 When running nodemcu-httpserver in SOFTAP mode, it appears to run out of memory if it has to serve the css and the web page at the same time.
 So I edit the css in http_index.css, then use http://cssminifier.com/ to minimize the css.
 I then paste the minimized css inside the ```<style type="text/css">``` tag.

 If you can run in STATION mode this does not appear to be required and you can remove that tag and uncomment the ```<link rel="stylesheet" type="text/css" href="http_index.css">``` line.
+In this case you will need to upload http_index.css.

 # iOS Web Application

 http_index.html has all of the meta tags required so you can add the web page to your home screen from safari and when opened it appears to be a full screen app.
+I think Android has the same feature, but I don't have a device to test with.